amd/esmi_oob_library/docs/README.md

 * i2c-tools, libi2c-dev

 #### Dowloading the source
-The source code for E-SMI-OOB is available esmi-oob-library.tar.gz in the current directory.
+The source code for E-SMI library is available on [Github](https://github.com/amd/esmi_oob_library).
- Note: This will be hosted on a GitHub later.

 #### Directory stucture of the source
 Once the E-SMI-OOB library source has been cloned to a local Linux machine, the directory structure of source is as below: